wtout/pub-cms-build-auto/README.md

 ### How do I get set up? ###

-On a newly installed Linux **CentOS 7** VM run the following commands to install the required packages:
+On a newly installed Linux **CentOS 7** VM that is able to access the internet, run the following commands to install the required packages:

 1- Install the git package